maur1th/LXDE-VolumeControlOSD/README.md

 LXDE-VolumeControlOSD
 =====================

-Add volume control notifications for LXDE with pulseaudio and xfce4-notifyd (lubuntu 14.04 setup).
+Add volume +/- notifications for LXDE with pulseaudio and xfce4-notifyd (lubuntu 14.04 setup).

 #Installation
 1. Install notify-send (libnotify-bin package in ubuntu/debian).

 2. Move the script to the user's `~/.config/openbox/` directory and modify the `*rc.xml` file within.
 Add to or update its `<keyboard>` section accordingly:

+    ```xml
     <keyboard>
      ...
      <!-- Keybinding for Volume management -->